5 Best Google Analytics Alternatives in 2026: Privacy-First Tools That Actually Work

 - Self-hosting requires technical knowledge

-- You’re responsible for updates and security
+- You are responsible for updates and security

 - Cloud version is newer, fewer features than competitors